Joe Thuney Extension Opens Door for Bears to Sign Top Free Agent

 Dobbins’ proven track record and experience could add depth and versatility to Chicago’s backfield.

 Moreover, the veteran RB could provide leadership and mentorship to the Bears’ younger offensive players.
 Dobbins’ strong work ethic and determination to overcome adversity are admirable traits, and Bair is correct — Dobbins may be waiting to cash in.
-As long as they don’t overpay, the Bears should be interested in his services,
+As long as they don’t overpay, the Bears should be interested in signing him.

 Comments